boydaihungst/restore.yazi/README.md

 [Yazi >=0.4](https://github.com/sxyazi/yazi) plugin to restore/recover latest deleted files/folders.

 Note: Because the "ya.confirm() API" is not fully developed yet, if the file to be restored already exists, \
-there will be no overwrite notification window.
+there will be no overwrite confirmation window.

 ## Requirements